Middlesbrough will come back stronger after play-offs disappointment, assures John Obi Mikel | Goal.com

 “The feeling is we’ll come back stronger next year.
 The players are hungry, they want to carry on, they want to be in the Premier League.
 It’s good to see that.
 Hopefully next season they will do that.”

-Despite being disappointed by the team's failure to qualify for the playoff, the former Chelsea player disclosed that he had a swell time at the Riverside Stadium.
+Despite being disappointed by the team's failure to qualify for the playoff, the former Chelsea player spoke about his positive experiences at the Riverside Stadium.

 “I enjoyed the physicality, the fans right in front of you – the real English football.
 I missed that in China.
 Tony has given me the opportunity and I’ve enjoyed it.